-It comes with applications to edit images, audio and video using batch scripts one can write and upload.
+It is an Android terminal app coming with applications to edit images, audio and video using batch scripts one can write and upload.
 It does not require rooting, not even an Internet connection to work.

 Why a console terminal on Android? considered the power of phone and tablets today, limiting yourself to rub a touchscreen is like spending time cuddling a tiger…

 …pretty cute, but hey! is that all there is!?

 - FFMpeg to convert, decode and encode audio and video files